-'Dawn Of A New Unified Republican Government' Coming in 2017
+'Dawn Of A New Unified Republican Government' Coming In 2017

 President Bill Clinton signed the Family Medical Leave Act, gun-control legislation, including an assault weapons ban, and legislation to prevent and prosecute violence toward women before Democrats lost control of Congress in the 1994 wave election.

-'Put up and show up'
+"Put up and show up"

-McConnell has already outlined Republicans' plans to take aim at Obamacare and initiate an overhaul of the the tax code in 2017.
-They also want to use the same budget rules that were used in the past to enact Bush's tax cuts and Obama's healthcare bill, because certain budget bills can't be filibustered in the Senate.
+McConnell has already outlined Republicans' plans to take aim at Obamacare and initiate an overhaul of the tax code in 2017.
+They also want to use the same budget rules that were used in the past to enact Bush's tax cuts and Obama's health care bill, because certain budget bills can't be filibustered in the Senate.

 "The two biggest impediments to growth in our country are over-regulation and the tax structure," McConnell said.
 "And the president-elect seems to be committed to addressing both of those, and the Republican majorities in the House and Senate are as well."